 Mayo Clinic's approach

-A multidisciplinary team of doctors and staff discusses research and technology, such as 3-D printing of models of the heart.
+A multidisciplinary team of healthcare professionals at Mayo Clinic discusses research and technology, such as 3D printing of models of the heart.

-At Mayo Clinic, cardiac surgeons work together as a team with cardiologists and other health care professionals to provide coordinated, comprehensive care for people undergoing mitral valve repair or mitral valve replacement.
+At Mayo Clinic, cardiovascular surgeons work together as a team with cardiologists and other healthcare professionals to provide coordinated, comprehensive care for people who need mitral valve repair or mitral valve replacement.

-Minimally invasive heart surgery includes surgery performed using instruments inserted through one or more small incisions in the chest (thoracoscopic surgery), surgery performed through a small incision in the chest, or surgery performed by a surgeon using robotic arms (robot-assisted heart surgery).
+Minimally invasive heart surgery includes surgery done using instruments inserted through one or more small incisions in the chest, called thoracoscopic surgery.
+It also includes surgery done by a surgeon using robotic arms, called robot-assisted heart surgery.

 Minimally invasive heart surgery at Mayo Clinic